sleepingkingstudios/incunabulum/collections/_adventures/wellspring/02-silverstone-theater-mystery.md

 name: The Silverstone Theater Mystery
 slug: silverstone-theater-mystery
 summary: |
-  A strange magical barrier is discovered beneath the theater.
-The mysterious threat menacing the theater is revealed to be a house of the Harfoot Syndicate.
+  A strange magical barrier is discovered beneath the theater, while the mysterious threat menacing the theater is revealed to be a house of the Harfoot Syndicate.
 A draconic librarian at the Arcane Order reveals themself as a sinister sorcerer, trying to steal an ancient relic.
 The Silverstone Players navigate these treacherous waters, investigate their foes, foil the halfling mob, and finally pursue the mojh Daragoth into a dimensional mansion.
 characters:
   - name: Cyrene
     slug: cyrene